JinfengWenCode/Serverless_Variance/README.md

   - the labeled information regarding RQ1

 * **Raw data**: We make raw data of cold-start/warm-start performance publicly available.
 Please refer to the file "**Raw data of performance results.xlsx**".
 We use the response latencies of each serverless function with 50 repetitions.

-* **Invocation scripts**: Invocation scripts used in our study are in the directory "**Invocation scripts**", including the invocation code of AWS Lambda and Google Cloud Functions.
-  - "invokeFunctionScript-run1.py" and "invokeFunctionScript-run2.py" for AWS Lambda
-  - "invokeGoogleFunction.py" for Google Cloud Functions

 * We have also curated and made publicly available a benchmark dataset about serverless functions for future performance testing and optimization of serverless computing.
   - In the file "**Executed serverless functions.xlsx**", there is detailed information about 65 serverless functions, including